 The first New Moon of 2021 is conjunct Pluto.
 It’s potent, intense and takes us into emotionally deep and dark realms.
 Denotes change and transformation along with the inner strength and resources to handle this.
 Other influences at the New Moon underline change, as well as that strife and frustration could potentially accompany this.

-What is immediately striking is that the New Moon activates the Saturn-Pluto conjunction that took place virtually exactly a year ago on January 12th 2020 at 22 46′ Capricorn.
+What is immediately striking, is that the New Moon activates the Saturn-Pluto conjunction that took place virtually exactly a year ago, on January 12th 2020 at 22 46′ Capricorn.

-It’s vividly poignant that at this time last year, Covid-19 and all the myriad implications of the pandemic had not, yet, fractured the world.
+It’s vividly poignant that at this time last year, Covid-19 and all the myriad implications of the pandemic had not, as yet, fractured the world.
 When we look back, reminisce on the sense of freedom, the enjoyment of simple pleasures we took for granted, it’s complex and sometimes confusing, to recall exactly how it felt to be at ease with life, confident about the lay of the land.
 The time before fear of illness and death.
 Before lockdowns, social distancing and masks.